-Criteria for designation of SETAC Pellston Workshops
+General Criteria for all SETAC Technical Workshops:

-- 1. Proposed workshop is consistent with SETAC's mission. - 2.
-Potential sources of funding and estimated amounts are clearly identified. - Organizing committee chair or co-chairs is/are experts in the field being addressed.
-They must be current SETAC members.
-Members of the Organizing committee must include recognized subject matter experts germane to the workshop. - 4.
-Organizing committee and workshop participants represent an internationally diverse group of individuals including, when possible, academia, government, business, and other non-government organizations. - 5.
-Workshop participants must represent geographic, gender, and career-level diversity. - Workshop topic is recognized as being an important and timely scientific issue by SWC, and is expected to be of significant interest to a broad cross-section of the environmental community. - 7.
-Workshop objectives are clearly identified and the agenda designed so that the topic can be thoroughly addressed and definitive conclusions or action items can be developed within the time frame of the meeting. - 8.
-Proposed workshop products have a high likelihood of significantly advancing our understanding of a critical issue in environmental science and will be recognized as being of high value to the scientific community (i.e., establishing what is known, where uncertainties exist, and the research needed to address those uncertainties). - 9.
-Conflict of interest does not exist or is acceptably resolved.
+- Potential sources and estimated amounts of funding are clearly identified. - Organizing Committee Chair or Co-Chair is a strong champion for the proposed workshop.
+Members of the Organizing Committee must include recognized subject matter experts germane to the workshop topic. - Organizing Committee and workshop participants must represent a geographically diverse group of individuals representing academia, government, business, and other non-government organizations. - Workshop participants must represent geographic, gender, and career-level diversity. - Workshop is recognized as being an important, although not necessarily pressing, scientific issue by the technical review team and Council / Board of the host SETAC unit, and is expected to be of significant interest to a reasonable number of people in the environmental community. - Workshop objectives are clearly identified and the workshop is designed so that important aspects of the topic can be addressed and definitive conclusions/action items can be developed within the time frame of the workshop. - Proposed workshop products have a high likelihood of contributing to our understanding of an important issue in environmental science and will be recognized as being of value to specific sectors within the scientific community (i.e., establishing what is known, where uncertainties exist, what research is needed to address those uncertainties). - An adequate publications and communications plan has been formulated. - The potential for conflict of interest does not exist or is acceptably resolved.